 You have various options when it comes to selecting a suitable server:

-- Buy or build your own: If you are practical and a little IT savvy, you can buy or build your own on-premises server.
-Here you need to consider some practicalities such as performance specs and whether it has the capacity to expand.
+- Buy or build your own: If you are practical and a little IT savvy, you can buy or create your on-premises server.
+Here you need to consider some practicalities such as performance specs and whether it can expand.
 You want a unit that’s scalable and can grow with you as you add applications and staff members to your team.
 Entry-level servers are about the price of a desktop PC, but with more resources for data management.
-Prices escalate as you add more features such as storage and processor speed.
+Costs escalate as you add more features such as storage and processor speed.

 The con of this DIY approach is that you need to have the time and know-how to dedicate to setting it up and maintaining it.
 You also need to factor in the purchase of the hardware and the running costs into your budget.

 - Managed service: Your other option is to outsource this function to a managed service.
 If you have the budget, you can either rent an on-premises unit or use a cloud-based service.
 Both take the day-to-day hassle of maintaining the hardware component off your hands.
 You can also quickly increase your capacity by buying more space on a cloud server or upgrading your service without purchasing new hardware.